RonDaha/apify-tutorial/README.md

 - How can you extract data from a page in Puppeteer without using JQuery?
     - When creating a PuppeteerCrawler instance, on the handlePageFunction we pass as parameter we do not have out of the box the jQuery api.
 We could simply use plain Javascript to extract the relevant data and manipulate the DOM as we like.
 We could also inject a script tag with src to a CDN for an external library we want to use to improve our crawling process (which could be also jQuery).
 Using the `page` parameter which will be pass to the handlePageFunction we can use the Puppeteer api to access the DOM with one of the many exposed methods

 - What is the default concurrency/parallelism the SDK uses?
     - Followed the AutoscaledPool configuration API, the default value of the desired concurrency would be the default value of the min concurrency which will be 1 at a time.
 This is configurable and can scale up and down according to our needs and CPU available we can use.

+# Task 3

+- How do you allocate more CPU for your actor run?
+    - From the Dashboard on the Apify platform under the ‘Actors’ tab, we can choose settings -> Default run options -> Memory.
+By changing this value we can allocate more CPU to our actor.
+We can also configure that when calling an actor from the Apify API and pass the Memory property in the payload.
+And by calling an Actor from thee SDK we can configure the memoryMbytes on the configuration object we pass to thee Apify.call method.

+- How can you get the exact time when the actor was started from within the running actor process?
+    - By using Apify.getEnv method we receive an object that contain the property startedAt which reflect the time the actor started

+- Which are the default storages an actor run is allocated (connected to)?
+    - Each actor run is associated with a default key-value store, dataset, and request queue which is created exclusively for the actor run.

+- Can you change the memory allocated to a running actor?
+    - I did not find an option to change the memory allocated to a running actor, which also make since it won’t be.
+So my answer is that it’s cannot be done.
+We can preconfigure the Autoscale pool to use More memory if needed but that’s something we need to configure in advance before we run the actor.
+In that case the Actor will bee able to use more memory if needed.

+- How can you run an actor with Puppeteer in a headful (non-headless) mode?
+    - If wee run the Actor locally on our machine we can run the Puppeteer in a heedful mode.
+On thee Apify platform we will need to use the ‘Node.js 12 + Chrome + Xvfb on Debian’ Docker image to create the container our Actor will be run in.

+- Imagine the server/instance the container is running on has a 32 GB, 8-core CPU.
+What would be the most performant (speed/cost) memory allocation for CheerioCrawler?
+(Hint: NodeJS processes cannot use user-created threads)
+    - Since the Actor will be using all of it’s available memory when running on the Apify platform, according to your example from the ‘Getting Started’ section, That with 4 GBs of memory and a single CPU core, you can scrape 500 or more pages a minute with CheerioCrawler.
+If we double it by 8 then wee can scrape 4,000 pages within a minute.
+If it runs on a local machine with this amount of memory it will be using 1/4 of it.
+Which will be 1,000 pages for a minute

+-- Docker --

+- What is the difference between RUN and CMD Dockerfile commands?
+  - RUN is an image build step, the state of the container after a RUN command will be committed to the container image
+  - CMD is the command the container executes by default when you launch the built image

+- Does your Dockerfile need to contain a CMD command (assuming we don't want to use ENTRYPOINT which is similar)?
+If yes or no, why?
+    - The CMD command is necessary for running a container.
+So we will have to use it unless we extending a base image that's already running the application automatically

+- How does the FROM command work and which base images Apify provides?

+- The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+    The base images provided by Apify are
+    1. Node.js 12 on Alpine Linux (apify/actor-node-basic)
+    2. Node.js 12 + Chrome on Debian (apify/actor-node-chrome)
+    3. Node.js 12 + Chrome + Xvfb on Debian (apify/actor-node-chrome-xvfb)
+    4. Node.js 10 + Puppeteer on Debian (apify/actor-node-puppeteer).
+Which are deprecated